petervwyatt/AcrobatCustomPanels/README.md

-# Acrobat Custom Info Panels
+# Acrobat Custom File Info Panels
-Custom Info Panels for Adobe Acrobat that display XMP metadata information in more friendly ways.
-This is poorly documented in Adobe's "XMP Custom Panels", dated October 2003, which I can no longer find on the Adobe website but which still works in Acrobat.
+Custom File Info Panels for Adobe Acrobat that provide a nice display of XMP metadata information (note: the XMP data is **not** editable via these displays according to Adobe documentation).
+The format for these custom file info panels is poorly documented in Adobe's "XMP Custom Panels", dated October 2003, which I can no longer find on the Adobe website but which still works in Acrobat.
 Here is [a link to the documentation](http://metadatadeluxe.pbworks.com/f/XMP_CustomPanels.pdf).

-Copy these files to the following locations:
+Copy these files to the following locations (_note that these folders may need to be created first_) - the file extension does not matter:

 Mac OS X:
 - `{Root Volume}/Library/Application Support/Adobe/XMP/Custom File Info Panels` - for all users on the machine